vuanhtuan1012/deep-learning-with-pytorch/README.md

     xs, ys = batch
     print(xs); print(ys)
 ```
 - **The idea of data loader** is that if the dataset is too big it takes time to train the whole dataset multiple times.
-Therefore, instead of training whole dataset, we devide the dataset into batches and at each epoch, we train only one batch.
-We need some (`len(dataset)/batch_size`) epochs to train the whole dataset.
+Therefore, instead of training whole dataset, we devide the dataset into batches and at each batch iteraton (`for batch in dataloader`), we only train samples one batch.
+We need some (`len(dataset)/batch_size`) iterations to train the whole dataset.

 #### Define functions
 ##### Hypothesis function (model)